robdan54/nc-tech-test/NOTES.md

 I would also have like to include more error paths i.e to check if the Card id is valid but not found, or just completely invalid

 Ran out of time whilst completing the post cards endpoint, if given more time I would have generated an id based on the previous card id, in an ideal world I would probably have used an SQL based database as this simplifies this step and more easily ensures that no cards can have the same id.
-The use of SQL also allows much easier matching of the different data types and would have sped up the process of matching the templates and urls to the cards
+The use of SQL also allows much easier matching of the different data types and would have sped up the process of matching the templates and urls to the cards.

+The console.log present was just for use while developing and would be removed in a final product